eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 Modules are similar to [type classes][tc] in Haskell, but they are more general:

 1. A module can have multiple types, not just one.
-2. Multiple modules can implement the same iterface, while in Haskell, a type can only implement a type class in one way.
+2. Multiple modules can implement the same interface, while in Haskell, a type can only implement a type class in one way.

 [tc]: https://serokell.io/blog/haskell-typeclasses